Consultative Assembly of Saudi Arabia: Influence

-The Consultative Assembly is permitted to propose draft laws and forward them to the king, but only the King has the power to pass or enforce them.
+The Consultative Assembly is permitted to propose draft laws and forward them to the king, but only the king has the power to pass or enforce them, and all laws are treated as decrees from him.
 However, the mandate of Majlis Al-Shura was broadened in 2004 to include proposing new legislation and amending existing laws without prior submission to the King.
 The Assembly has the power to interpret laws, as well as examine annual reports referred to it by state ministries and agencies.
 It can also advise the king on policies that he submits to it, along with international treaties and economic plans.
 The Assembly is also authorized to review the country's annual budget, and call in ministers for questioning.

 The influence of the Assembly in its present form comes from its responsibility for the kingdom's five-year development plans, from which the annual budgets are derived, its ability to summon government officials for questioning, and its role as policy debate forum.